jrasmusson/ios-starter-kit/swift/Inheritance.md

     }
 ```

-	Note: You can't override a stored property with another stored property.
+*Note: You can't override a stored property with another stored property.
 Swift doesn't let you do that.
 What you can do however is switch from a stored property to a computed property.
 In otherwords just provide a different getter implementation.
-It's a subtle but important point.
+It's a subtle but important point.*

-What i

 ### Links that help